So, how do you feel about China, specifically Beijing?

 Price: Free access

-Hutongs are a special and traditional part of Chinese life which is always a great place for families, friends, and solo travellers.
-Beijing is a spread-out city overflowing with hidden beauties you will not find anywhere else except in these Hutongs.
+Hutongs are a unique and traditional part of Chinese life, and they are always a great place for families, friends, and solo travellers.
+Beijing is a sprawling city overflowing with hidden beauties you will not find anywhere except in these Hutongs.

 Why should you visit Hutongs?

-Beijing is known for its unique culture, and your only way to explore it is to let yourself loose in these never-ending mazes.
-There is no need to put off visiting these beautiful alleys, though, made from residential complexes and compounds all around Beijing.
-These hutongs came in all shapes and sizes, ranging from very wide to very narrow, and very old traditional ones to very stylish and modern, lined with famous coffee shops and restaurants.
+Beijing is known for its unique culture; the only way to explore it is to let yourself loose in these never-ending mazes.
+There is no need to visit these beautiful alleys, though they are made from residential complexes and compounds around Beijing.
+These hutongs come in all shapes and sizes, from very wide to very narrow, from ancient traditional to very stylish and modern, and they are lined with famous coffee shops and restaurants.

-But first, there is a variety of these hutongs, and you have to plan perfectly to figure out the best options you should include on your itinerary.
-So, we suggest you visit Dongxijiaomin Xiang, located in the east of Tiananmen Square, one of the most prominent spots in Beijing that have witnessed many important events over decades.
-And it’s the longest lane in Beijing, spanning 6.5 kilometres.
-Xiang is home to many beautiful buildings with a European flavour as many foreign embassies are spotted here and old churches.
+But first, there are various hutongs, and you must plan perfectly to figure out the best options to include on your itinerary.
+So, we suggest you visit Dongxijiaomin Xiang, located east of Tiananmen Square, one of the most prominent spots in Beijing that has witnessed many important events over decades.
+It’s the most extended lane in Beijing, spanning 6.5 kilometres.
+Xiang is home to many beautiful buildings with a European flavour, as many foreign embassies and old churches are spotted here.

 Things to do:

-• Walking around the lanes and taking in this incredible experience of watching how traditional local life is happening where people chat, cook, do cycling, and so on.
+- Walking around the lanes and taking in this incredible experience of watching how traditional local life is happening, where people chat, cook, go cycling, and so on.

-• If you feel tired in a sun-kissed city sample some sorts of mouth-watering meals in Chinese, Thai, Japanese, or even western options.
+- If you feel tired in a sun-kissed city, sample some mouth-watering meals in Chinese, Thai, Japanese, or even Western options.
 Or have your coffee at one of the trendy eateries and coffee shops.

-• Come here at night, a lively nightlife place to sit in bars or buy some traditional Chinese souvenirs or savour street food.
+- Come here at night, a lively nightlife place to sit in bars, buy traditional Chinese souvenirs, or savour street food.

 Things not to do:

-• Don’t be deceived by tourist traps as many tourists are eager to discover this significant side of Chinese traditions; you will see some pushy salesmen who will try to persuade you to buy their items.
+- Don’t be deceived by tourist traps.
+Many tourists are eager to discover this significant side of Chinese traditions.
+Some pushy salesmen will try to persuade you to buy their items.
 Consider what you need to purchase, and don’t listen to those who unpleasantly ask you to check their wares.

-• Don’t be bothered when seeing people staring at you or taking your photograph.
+- Don’t be bothered when people stare at you or take your photograph.
 It’s kind of weird, but it’s sweet as well.
-They are glad to see foreigners with different cultures in their homes.
-So, take pleasure in it.
+They are glad to see foreigners from different cultures in their homes, so they enjoy it.

-Pro tip: With all prior off-the-beaten-track recommendations, the best thing to identify other cultures is simply people.
-Beijingers are super cool and friendly, and they are open to learning from foreigners.
-Set a thief to catch a thief by shooting the breeze with locals, and you’ll learn a lot of intriguing things.
+Pro tip: As with all prior off-the-beaten-track recommendations, simply people are the best way to identify other cultures.
+Beijingers are super cool, friendly, and open to learning from foreigners.
+Set a thief to catch a thief by chatting with locals, and you’ll discover many intriguing things.

 Retreat at One of the Historical Palaces: Relax at Summer Palace (Yiheyuan)